Ocean Avenue (song): Music video

-The song's music video was directed by Marc Webb.
-In the high-concept clip, frontman Ryan Key faces his fate in different ways before starting over again using a time loop device (similar to that of the film Run Lola Run), each scenario beginning with Key waking face down on the sidewalk surrounded by broken glass, and ending with his fateful encounter with a 1969 Ford Mustang Mach 1.
+The song's music video was directed by Marc Webb and was inspired by the 1998 film Run Lola Run.
+In the high-concept clip, frontman Ryan Key faces his fate in different ways before starting over again using a time loop device, each scenario beginning with Key waking face down on the sidewalk surrounded by broken glass, and ending with his fateful encounter with a 1969 Ford Mustang Mach 1.
 He skirts through passes and alleyways in Los Angeles, trailed by villains attempting to retrieve a suitcase.
 Violinist Sean Mackin and drummer Longineu Parsons portray the villains.
 The video was filmed in Hollywood at the Sixth Street Bridge, a popular filming location for many music videos in the 2000s.
 The video reached number three on MTV's Total Request Live and received the MTV2 Award at the 2004 MTV Video Music Awards.
 It also garnered nominations for Best New Artist in a Video and Viewer's Choice.

 The briefcase featured in the video is adorned with a lamb symbol, the same symbol featured in the video for Brand New's "Sic Transit Gloria...
 Glory Fades".
 Both videos were directed by Webb, who used the lamb as his trademark.
 The briefcase appeared again in video for Yellowcard's "Rough Landing, Holly", also directed by Webb.
 The lamb insignia later appeared in the music video for the band's 2023 single "Childhood Eyes".
 This was the last music video to feature Alex Lewis as the band's bassist.